-If you grant an incomplete, a written contract regarding what work is to be completed and the deadline for finishing it should be kept on paper by both student and faculty member.
+If an incomplete is granted, a written contract regarding what work is to be completed and the deadline for finishing it should be kept on paper by both student and instructor.
 A copy of the contract should be given to the Dean's office.
 The "I" will automatically convert to an "F" the following semester if the student does not complete the work and/or the instructor does not assign a grade to replace the incomplete.
 Grade changes are implemented by going in to LOCUS and submitting the request change of grade request.